Upcoming Concerts and Special Events

 • Sunday, April 26, 3:00 pm – Barre (VT) Universalist Church

-• Tuesday, April 28, 6:00 pm – Norman Williams Library, Woodstock VT
+• Tuesday, April 28, 6:00 pm – Norman Williams Library, Woodstock, VT

 A series of free concerts reflecting on the Covid-19 pandemic.
 The eclectic musical program features choral elegies from various faith traditions, including Gustav Holst’s Funeral Hymn, Ludwig van Beethoven’s Elegiac Song, Felix Mendelssohn’s setting of an Ancient Greek invocation, and Pete Seeger’s meditation on the approach of death.
 In addition, the concert will feature works directly inspired by the pandemic by Argentine composer Ana Leira Carnero, Brian Banks, as well as a specially commissioned piece by Burlington composer Don Jamison and Vermont poet Abigail Carroll.
 The music will be interspersed with poetry readings chosen by local poets in collaboration with the host institutions.